 Neither George Reilly or Dr/Professor Freeman Exist

 The entirety of the “pitch” to which you are treated starts with a lie.
 The so-called creator of the Diabetes Freedom plan is nowhere to be found by the search engines.
 Like so many of these scam diets, the alleged creators are usually paid actors.
 Mr. Reilly, if he exists, has apparently never given a speech or written any articles other than this marketing pitch that these marketers already admit was brought to you from the “experienced pro health offers team with 7 years topping charts on Clickbank”.
 And Professor Freeman?
 Just a purchased stock photo.
 He doesn’t exist either.
 The Bottom Line: George Reilly is likely non-existent.
-If he does exist, she continues to refuse to prove to us that he’s the one who came up with this diet plan.

 More Reasons to Avoid The Diabetes Freedom Scam